 - Playing a convincing therapy client is challenging and requires flexibility, tolerance of ambiguity, ability to improvise, willingness and ability to show emotion, open-mindedness, and a commitment to stepping outside your comfort zone in order to challenge assumptions you might hold about emotion, relationships, diversity, privilege, racism, sexism, and other forms of prejudice and discrimination.

-- Interns can sign up for one, two, or three PSY 399 credits or for PSY 499 credit.
-To earn more than one credit, interns can help Dr. Hammer/Reese with projects such as playing a multi-session mock client for a graduate student practicing skills outside of class or creating therapy technique demonstration videos.
-Interns will also the opportunity to propose and create projects related to psychotherapy and their interests.
+- Interns can sign up for one, two, or three PSY 399 credits or for three PSY 499 credits.
+To earn more than one credit, interns can help Dr. Hammer/Reese with projects such as building online therapy resources, creating therapy videos, and developing projects related to psychotherapy that match interns’ interests.
 Check out this Choose Your Own Therapy Adventure video project the Fall 2017 interns created!

 How do interns benefit from this internship?